AFRICA

 33) Forms available for completing a notification

-There are no forms available.
-The merger notification must be submitted to COPROCOM/SUTEL in writing and in Spanish, and must contain at least the following:
+COPROCOM does not have a notification form for completing a notification filing, however, SUTEL does.
+In both cases the merger notification must be submitted in writing and in Spanish, and must contain at least the following information:

 1. Detailed description of the merger.